Visual boards associated with projects/workspaces are central to just about everything you'll do in ScrumDo.

 Your Visual Board

 If you’ve just created an organization, you will be looking at a dashboard with a bare vertical timeline displaying the most recent activity.
-Click on the Projects link to see your newly minted project (‘iWatch project’ in this example) summary panel.
+Left panel displays your Cards and Workspaces, while Activity center displays most recent activity.
+Click on the Workspace tab to see your newly minted project/Workspace (‘Test WS3.1’ in this example) summary panel.
 You should see something like this:

 To start planning and executing your project, you need to configure a board.
 You can do this in 4 simple steps.